Numerical Optimization of Planar Nozzle Shapes for Fused Deposition Modeling: Simulation Model

-To describe viscoelastic material behaviour, we employ the incompressible Navier-Stokes equations in conjunction with the Giesekus model: The model is briefly outlined below, while implementation details, including stabilization, can be found in \cite{wittschieber2022, wittschieberPhd}.
-We use the algebraic sub-grid scale method to stabilize the finite element method for viscoelastic flow.
-The Cauchy stress tensor in Eq. \ref{momentum-equation} consists of a hydrostatic and a viscous term and now in addition the viscoelastic stress $\boldsymbol{\sigma}_{\mathrm{p}}$:
+with the density $\rho$, velocity $\mathbf{u}$, external force $\mathbf{b}$, and Cauchy stress tensor $\boldsymbol{\sigma}$.
+The components of the Cauchy stress tensor depend on the material model.
+To describe viscoelastic material behavior, we employ the incompressible Navier-Stokes equations in conjunction with the Giesekus model \cite{giesekus1982simple}: The model is briefly outlined below, while implementation details, including stabilization, can be found in \cite{wittschieber2022, wittschieberPhd}.
+We use a logarithmic conformation formulation with the algebraic sub-grid scale method to stabilize the finite element method for viscoelastic flow.
+The Cauchy stress tensor in Eq. \ref{momentum-equation} consists of a hydrostatic term $-p \mathbf{I}$, a viscous term $\boldsymbol{\sigma}_{\mathrm{s}}=2 \eta_{\mathrm{s}} \varepsilon(\mathbf{u})$, and additionally the viscoelastic stress $\boldsymbol{\sigma}_{\mathrm{p}}$: